-The Arizona Department of Juvenile Corrections (ADJC) is responsible for juveniles adjudicated as delinquent and committed to its jurisdiction by the county juvenile courts.
+The Arizona Department of Juvenile Corrections (ADJC) is responsible for youth adjudicated as delinquent and committed to its jurisdiction by the county juvenile courts.
 ADJC is accountable to the citizens of Arizona for the promotion of public safety through the management of the state's secure juvenile correctional facility and the provision of supervision and a continuum of services to juvenile offenders in their juvenile facility and in their communities.
-Arizona law requires that ADJC accomplish its mission by providing supervision, rehabilitation, treatment and education to the juveniles committed to its care.
+Arizona law requires that ADJC accomplish its mission by providing supervision, rehabilitation, treatment and education to the youth committed to its care.

 ADOBE MOUNTAIN SCHOOL - SECURE CARE

 In accordance with Arizona Revised Statute (ARS) §41-2816, the Arizona Department of Juvenile Corrections operates and maintains Adobe Mountain School, a secure care juvenile correctional facility for the custody, treatment, rehabilitation, and education of committed youth.
 Each youth receives rehabilitative services appropriate to the youth’s age, risk, needs, abilities, and committing offenses.
 This includes education, individual and group counseling, psychological services, health care, and recreation.
 In addition, specialized housing units focus on youth with histories of substance dependence, mental health, and sexual offenses.